leowvazd/PBCJ/README.md

 # Unity-Games

-In this repository there are 4 games, made using Unity and C#:
+In this repository there are 4 games, made using Unity and C#, for the UFABC (Federal University of ABC) Game Component Based Programming course:

   1. Hangman Game;
   2. Memory Game;